Jsci96/GPRPy/136C_ReadMe.txt

 	python installMigration.py
 	pip install .

-- After installation you should be able to run the program by typing gprp y in terminal.
+- After installation you should be able to run the program by typing gprpy p in terminal.

 ----------------------------------------------------------------------------------------------------------------------------------